mrkambam/TicketMaster/README.md

 ### Running the Application

 1) Make sure JDK 1.8 and Gradle are installed and configured on your path.
-2) Checkout using Git or download the zip from TicketMaster repository to your choice of directory.
+2) Clone using Git or download the zip from TicketMaster repository to your choice of directory.
 3) Go to the TicketMaster directory in the command-line and run the following build commands.

       ./gradlew build